ankur-gupta/ankur-gupta.github.io/_posts/2019-06-24-a-guide-to-keras-functional-api.md

 ---

 ## What is Keras?
 Keras means many different things.
-As the time of writing this article, Keras can refer to one of three things:
+At the time of writing this article, Keras can refer to one of three things:

 1. Keras, the [API specification](https://keras.io)